-\end{proposition} We refer the reader to~\citet{esfahani2018data} for details on the computation of $\beta$.
-Note that when $\rho^\field{P}(\cdot) = \field{E}_\field{P}[\cdot]$, the out-of-sample guarantee is similar to a generalization bound (see Theorem~\ref{thm:ivi_generalization}) in that both use the empirical risk to upper bound the true risk.
-However, Proposition~\ref{propn:dro_io_generalization} holds independent of the risk measure or the loss function used to evaluate the inverse problem, meaning that we can immediately apply this distributionally robust framework to any of the inverse optimization variants introduced in the previous sub-sections to obtain an out-of-sample guarantee.
-Furthermore, the out-of-sample guarantee here strictly compares the empirical and true risk with no additional terms.
+\end{proposition} We refer to~\citet{esfahani2018data} for details on computing $\beta$.
+Note that when $\rho^\field{P}(\cdot) = \field{E}_\field{P}[\cdot]$, the out-of-sample guarantee is similar to a generalization bound (see Theorem~\ref{thm:ivi_generalization}) in terms of bounding the true risk.
+However, Proposition~\ref{propn:dro_io_generalization} holds independent of the risk measure or the loss function used to evaluate the inverse problem, meaning that the distributionally robust framework applies to any of the inverse optimization variants that were previously introduced.
+Furthermore, this guarantee directly compares the empirical and true risk with no additional terms.

 \citet{esfahani2018data} explore the Conditional-Value-at-Risk (CVaR) at level $\alpha > 0$ as their risk measure for distributionally robust inverse optimization